List of tallest buildings and structures in the Birmingham metropolitan area: Birmingham metropolitan area

+The following listings are colour coded according to the authority in which they are located.
+The Birmingham metropolitan area map can be used to find the authority for each entry and, where the building or structure is not located in a city centre, its district, town or parish.

-List: Tallest existing buildings and structures
+Tallest buildings and structures

 ≥100 metres

-This list ranks all complete and topped out buildings and free-standing structures in the Birmingham Metropolitan Area that stand at least 100 m tall, based on standard height measurements.
+This list ranks all complete and topped out buildings and free-standing structures in the Birmingham metropolitan area that stand at least 100 m tall, based on standard height measurements.
 An equals sign (=) following a rank indicates the same height between two or more buildings.
 Buildings that have been demolished are not included.